Data quality statement: News media in Australia series

 Applicants applying for a radiocommunication licence must provide specific details for publication on the RRL with their licence information.
 All applicants must apply to the ACMA using the relevant approved form.
 This form outlines the required details and that the ACMA will disclose these on the RRL.

-3. Register of eligible news businesses
+1. Register of eligible news businesses

 Consistency

-1. Media control registers
+1. Media ownership and control registers

 The ACMA has documented processes and procedures for the processing of the data in change in control notifications and updating the public media ownership and control registers.

-The ACMA has documented processes and procedures for processing applications and their associated data, which are applied consistently to all applicants to ensure the accuracy and consistency of the RRL.
+We have documented processes and procedures for processing applications and their associated data, which are applied consistently to all applicants to ensure the accuracy and consistency of the RRL.

-3. Register of eligible news businesses
+1. Register of eligible news businesses

 The ACMA has documented processes and procedures for processing applications and their associated data, which are applied consistently to all applicants to ensure the accuracy and consistency of the register.